LagoAcademy/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >

-      At Lago Academy, under the expert guidance of Coaches Donal and Valeriy, we specialize in providing top-tier football training for boys and girls of all ages.
+      ***At Lago Academy, under the expert guidance of Coaches Donal and Valeriy, we specialize in providing top-tier football training for boys and girls of all ages.
 Our academy is dedicated to developing young talent through comprehensive, tailored coaching sessions that emphasize skill-building, teamwork, and sportsmanship.
 We offer a nurturing environment where every child, regardless of skill level, has the opportunity to grow both on and off the pitch.
 Our coaches, with years of experience in youth development, work closely with each player to ensure they reach their full potential, fostering a passion for the game and encouraging a lifelong love for football.
-Whether you're a beginner or looking to refine your skills, Lago Academy provides a structured, supportive pathway to help every child achieve their goals in football.
+Whether you're a beginner or looking to refine your skills, Lago Academy provides a structured, supportive pathway to help every child achieve their goals in football.***
     media:
       type: ImageBlock
       url: /images/about.jpg